-- The National Curriculum 2014 (Key stage I and 2 framework document) - The wider school curriculum incorporating a topic based, cross-curricular approach

-- Barnet's agreed syllabus for Religious Education (R.E.) - A PSHE curriculum as well as from the United Nations' Rights of the Child Charter - A foreign language (Spanish) - Sex and Relationships Education - From Reception through to Year 6 opportunities are taken to enrich the curriculum through: - visitors to the school, including artists, authors, craftspeople, actors, musicians - the use of the school grounds e.g. the allotment - use of the locality e.g. Coppetts Wood, Friary Park - educational visits and workshops - special whole school days or weeks - Forest School learning - The Holly Park Learning Skills
+- The National Curriculum 2014 (Key stage I and 2 framework document) - The wider school curriculum incorporating a topic based, cross-curricular approach is designed to best suit our own school community. - Barnet's agreed syllabus for Religious Education (R.E.) - A PSHE curriculum as well as from the United Nations' Rights of the Child Charter - A foreign language (Spanish) - Sex and Relationships Education - From Reception through to Year 6 opportunities are taken to enrich the curriculum through: - visitors to the school, including artists, authors, craftspeople, actors, musicians - the use of the school grounds e.g. the allotment - use of the locality e.g. Coppetts Wood, Friary Park - educational visits and workshops - special whole school days or weeks - Forest School learning - The Holly Park Learning Skills